piper-audio/piper-vamp-cpp/README.md

 ## Authors and licensing

-Written by Chris Cannam at the Centre for Digital Music, Queen Mary, University of London.
+Written by Chris Cannam and Lucas Thompson at the Centre for Digital Music, Queen Mary, University of London.

 Copyright (c) 2015-2017 Queen Mary, University of London, provided under a BSD-style licence.
 See the file COPYING for details.